 If an employee has personal commitments such as childcare or caring for a sick family member, they can use their existing leave entitlements.
 Options could include taking accrued annual leave, sick leave, and annual leave in advance, paid special leave, or unpaid leave.

 My business still can’t fully operate under Alert Level 3 – what financial support is available?

 If your business is unable to safely operate in some way at Alert Level 3, we encourage you to seek out advice now.
-There are lots of organisations who want to help.
+The Ministry of Business, Innovation and Employment (MBIE) has a list of organisations who want to help.

 Can farmers’ markets, cellar door and gate sales be held during Alert Level 3?